danielshaya/reactivejournal/README.md

-# RxJournal
+# ReactiveJournal

-## Note README needs to be updated for latest version of code which will be done shortly.
-### RxJounal now supports all Reactive implementations not just RxJava

-RxJournal augments the popular [RxJava](https://github.com/ReactiveX/RxJava) library by adding functionality to record and replay reactive streams.
+ReactiveJournal supports [Reactive](//todo) libraries by adding functionality to record and replay reactive streams.

 ## Downloading the project

 ### Maven
-RxJournal is a Maven project so you can clone the project and build in the usual way.
+ReactiveJournal is a Maven project so you can clone the project and build in the usual way.

 The intention is for this project to make its way into Maven Central (work in progress).

 ### Download the jar
 Go to the releases section of the project.
-With each release there will be an uber jar that you can download with the RXJournal classes and all dependencies.
+With each release there will be an uber jar that you can download with the ReactiveJournal classes and all dependencies.

 Once downloaded you can test that it works by running:

+//todo update this when release
 ````
-java -cp ./rxjournal-x.x.x.jar org.reactivejournal.examples.helloworld.HelloWorldUsingRxJava
+java -cp ./ReactiveJournal-x.x.x.jar org.reactivejournal.examples.helloworld.HelloWorldUsingRxJava
 ````

-## Primary Motivations Behind RxJournal
+## Primary Motivations Behind ReactiveJournal

 ### 1. Testing

-Testing is a primary motivation for RxJournal.
-RxJournal allows developers to black box test their code by recording all inputs and outputs in and out of their programs.
+Testing is a primary motivation for `ReactiveJournal`. `ReactiveJournal` allows developers to black box test their code by recording all inputs and outputs in and out of their programs.

-An obvious use case are unit tests where RxJournal recordings can be used to create comprehensive tests (see [HelloWorldTest](todo) for an example).
-This example makes use of `RxValidator` which allows unit tests to compare their results against previously recorded results in the journal.
+An obvious use case are unit tests where ReactiveJournal recordings can be used to create comprehensive tests (see [HelloWorldTest](todo) for an example).
+This example makes use of `ReactiveValidator` which allows unit tests to compare their results against previously recorded results in the journal.

 Another powerful use case is to enable users to replay production data into test systems.